benspak/builders.to/DEPLOYMENT_GUIDE.md

 FRONTEND_URL=https://builders-frontend.onrender.com
 ```

 **Note**: The token system and referral program are fully integrated and require no additional configuration.
-The Stripe webhook handles token purchases, and referral rewards are automatically processed when referred users create their first listing.
+The Stripe webhook handles token purchases, and referral rewards are automatically processed when referred users set their username.

 **Frontend Service** (`builders-frontend`):
 ```env